objectlevel/basic-minting/README.md

 # basic-minting
 simple smart contract for NFTs

-To use it, just fill in the placeholders or have your dev do it
+To use it, just fill in the placeholders, or have your dev do it